Skip to Content

 The Emperor penguin is the tallest and heaviest of all the penguins.
 They are only found in Antarctica.

-The only penguin species that breeds during the Antarctic winter, emperor penguins trek 50–120 km over the ice to breeding colonies which can contain up to several thousand penguins.
+The only penguin species that breeds during the Antarctic winter is the emperor penguin, which treks 50–120 km over the ice to breeding colonies that can contain up to several thousand penguins.

-The female lays a single egg, which is incubated for just over two months by the male while the female returns to the sea to feed; parents subsequently take turns foraging at sea and caring for their chick in the colony.
+The female lays a single egg, which the male incubates for just over two months while the female returns to the sea to feed.
+Subsequently, the parents take turns foraging at sea and caring for their chick in the colony.

 Emperor Penguins Illustration